-- (i.)
-Permit holders may enter any CCA rodeo, until he/she has won a total of one thousand (\$1000) dollars in the current year or two thousand (\$2000) cumulative, whereupon he/she will be required to purchase a full CCA membership. - (ii.)
-Permit standings will be kept and an award given to the top permit holder at year end. - (iii.)
-CCA senior and junior contesting members will be given priority over permit holders when entering the same number of rodeos, however a permit holder entering more rodeos than a member will receive priority. - (iv.)
-Permits must be accepted in all CCA events - (v.)
-Only money won after buying a senior contesting membership will count for finals qualification standings.
+- (i) Permit holders may enter any CCA rodeo. - (ii) Permit standings will be kept and an award given to the top permit holder at year end. - (iii) CCA senior and junior contesting members will be given priority over permit holders when entering the same number of rodeos, however a permit holder entering more rodeos than senior and junior members will receive higher priority.

+(iv) Only money won after buying a senior contesting membership will count for finals qualification standings.